 Queneau (1903-1976) was also a novelist, perhaps best-known for Zazie dans le metro, also made into a film, and Exercises in Style.
 His poetry often involves puns and other linguistic devices that challenge translation.
 The French title of the following poem is "Cygnes"--and "cygne" (which is "swan") is a homophone for "signe" (which is "sign").
 Here is a translation of "Cygnes" by Daniela Hurezanu and Stephen Kessler (from EYESEAS, Black Widow Press, 2008).

 An early example created by Queneau was Cent Mille Milliards de poéms (one hundred thousand billion poems)--a collection of sonnets designed so that each first line may be read with any of the second lines which may be read with any of the third lines, and so on.
-The Internet offers samples of Queneau's masterpiece (English translation by Samuel Chapman).
+The Internet offers samples of Queneau's masterpiece (English translation by Stanley Chapman).

 When One made love with Zero